 Some of the greatest Oppikoppi memories are made while trying to hunt down your campsite.
 However, this is not a good enough reason to wipe your memory and forget where your temporary tented home is.
-Street names are clearly marked and we suggest that you memorise your location (or at least write it on your arm).
-Street names such as Fokkol Nonsins Draai (named after the late South African painter and musician, Huyser Burger) and Ready D (inspired by DJ Ready D), and Beton Boer (named after the Koos Kombuis tune, Boer In Beton), show that this festival never forgets its heroes… and aids its patrons to get to their bundu homes safely.
+Street names are clearly marked, and we suggest that you memorise your location (or at least write it on your arm).
+Street names such as Fokkol Nonsins Draai (named after the late South African painter and musician, Huyser Burger), Ready D (inspired by DJ Ready D) and Beton Boer (named after the Koos Kombuis tune, Boer In Beton), show that this festival never forgets its heroes… and aids its patrons to get to their bundu homes safely.

 2. In A Bar, Not A Barn

-What started out as a drunken night in the bar on top of the hill, soon snowballed into something that’s been revered the world over.
-Entrance to the first event in 1994 was a six pack of beer and you could watch Koos Kombuis and Valiant Swart in an intimate setting next to kegs of Castle Lager and a pool table.
-Although the festival started off focusing mostly on rock music, more genres were soon added and now plays host to roughly 160 sets of international and South African music and entertainment acts of all genres including rock, hip hop, hardcore, punk, ska, folk, blues, drum ‘n bass, big beats, kwaito, jazz, funk, traditional, world music, comedy, metal, indie, house and other genres.
-OppiKoppi has always been at the forefront of what is happening in the socio-economic and political contexts in South Africa, doing it’s part to change the country and bringing people together in a spontaneous/natural way.
+What started out as a drunken night in the bar on top of the hill soon snowballed into something that’s been revered the world over.
+Entrance to the first event in 1994 was a six pack of beer and got you front row seats to Koos Kombuis and Valiant Swart in an intimate setting next to kegs of Castle Lager and a pool table.
+Although the festival started off focusing mostly on rock music, more genres were soon added, and it now plays host to roughly 160 sets of international and South African music and entertainment acts of all genres including rock, hip hop, hardcore, punk, ska, folk, blues, drum ‘n bass, big beats, kwaito, jazz, funk, traditional, world music, comedy, metal, indie, house and others.
+Oppikoppi has always been at the forefront of what is happening in the socio-economic and political contexts in South Africa and has played its part in changing the country and bringing people together in a spontaneous way.

 3. Festival of Rock 1